retaildevcrews/helm-validate-devcontainer/README.md

 2. Open the repository in Visual Studio Code.

-3. Configure the devcontainer.json at the root .devcontainer to specify which image to use.
+3. Configure the `devcontainer.json` at the root `.devcontainer` to specify which image to use.
 A published image or a local Dockerfile can be targeted.
+Currently, only one dev container can be run at a time.
+Multiple dev containers can be run by following the docker-compose pattern, but this project is not setup to do that scenario at this time.

 4. Press `F1` and type `Dev Containers: Reopen in Container`, then press `Enter`.
 This will build the Docker container and open the repository inside the container.